 A very important point for us is that you can also use all other icTrainer functions during training.
 For example, it is also possible to adjust, spool, add music to a running training session and much more.
 This is the same as outside, where you can also decide at short notice to lengthen or shorten the unit or to ride one more climb (and thus one more load interval).
 However, this is only possible with an interface (UI-UserInterface), which may initially appear a bit overloaded.
 We promise improvement here.
 But you quickly get used to it and soon appreciate this “feature”.

-Pssssst….. the software is actually called Indoor-Cycling-Trainer.
+Pssssst….. originally the software was actually called Indoor Cycling Trainer.

 Even if we now enable you to use many more end devices 😉